RicardoEGFSilva/OMIEData_Oct25/README.md

 daily market prices since the data source changed from hourly to a quarter-hourly format.
 This fork, OMIEData_Oct25, is adapted to the new data source and structure, although being only
 adapted to download the OMIE marginal prices.
 Other functionalities will not be added in the future.
+Prices can be obtained for any date, even before October 2025, although with the corresponding output structure.
 Note: OMIE (Iberian Peninsula's Electricity Market Operator): https://www.omie.es/

 Concretely, you can easily access to data for the following markets: